f18m/rpi2home-assistant/README.md

 ## How to install on a Raspberry Pi with Debian Bookworm 12

-Note that Raspbian with Python 3.11+ does not allow to install Python software using `pip`.
+Note that [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) with Python 3.11+ does not allow to install Python software using `pip`.
 Trying to install a Python package that way leads to an error like:

 ```